justicephysics/humanos2.0/bihar-lineage.md

 The most fundamental of all these contributions was **zero** — *shunya*.
 The concept of zero as a number, not merely an absence, was a profound philosophical and mathematical breakthrough.
 It allowed the place‑value decimal system to emerge, which became the foundation of all modern mathematics and computation.
 Without zero, there is no algebra, no calculus, no digital computer, no binary code.

-And this zero was born from the same soil — Bihar — that now hosts the Virtual Nalanda, an open‑source campus dedicated to the next great leap in human knowledge.
+And this zero was born from the same soil — Bihar — that now hosts the Justice Physics Nalanda, an open‑source campus dedicated to the next great leap in human knowledge.

 ---